 To use our platform, follow these steps:

-- Log in to your DoNotPay account using your web browser
+- Log in to your DoNotPay account using your

 - Navigate to the Missing Money feature